Bachelor of Music

 The work of the Creative Careers Centre allows students to discover their professional identity, gain hands-on experience and new skills, develop an entrepreneurial mind-set and build a fulfilling professional portfolio.

 Extensive performance and teaching opportunities are available, as well as valuable guidance on CV and biography writing, concert programming, communication skills, project management, marketing and publicity, online promotion, financial matters and how to develop a business idea.

-The RCM has a large number of student exchange opportunities with leading European, American, Japanese and Australian conservatories and universities.
-These provide RCM students with the opportunity to study abroad and students in other countries to benefit from a period of study with us in London.
+We have a large number of exchanges available with leading European, American, Japanese and Australian music conservatories and universities.
+These exchanges provide an excellent opportunity to study abroad at other revered institutions as part of your RCM studies.

-BMus students who choose to take part in exchange programmes usually go abroad in year 3 of their studies.
+BMus students who choose to take part in exchange programmes usually go abroad in the third year of study.

 Applicants from the UK